randa-mu/devcon-2024-timelock-workshop/README.md

 ## About the Workshop

 In this workshop, we explore how the security of smart contracts and DeFi applications can be enhanced using **timelock encryption**.
-Timelock encryption allows for data to be encrypted and then decrypted only after a specified time period (or condition being met), which is useful for delaying access to sensitive data, securing transactions, and mitigating front-running attacks.

 Participants will:
 - Learn the fundamentals of timelock encryption and its applications in DeFi.
+It is worth mentioning that this differs from [Timelock smart contracts](https://www.lcx.com/introduction-to-timelock-smart-contracts/), also known as time-based or delayed contracts, which are a specialized type of smart contract that introduces a delay or time-based constraint on the execution of certain actions or transactions.
 - Understand the potential vulnerabilities that timelock encryption addresses to enhance the security of DeFi protocols.
 - Implement a simple smart contract that incorporates timelock functionalities.